ambroiseodt/itl/apps/large_scale/README.md

 # In-Tool Learning - Large Scale Experiments

-This part of the codebase aims to study in-tool learning with large language models at large scale.
+This part of the codebase aims to study in-tool learning at large scale.
-The code can be used to reproduce the Section 6 of [*Provable Benefits of In-Tool Learning for Large Language Models*]().

 - In-Tool Learning: Learning to use a tool (e.g., a calculator or a request to a database) to answer the problem,
 - In-Weight Learning: Memorizing the solution to the prolem within the model's weights.